 It was first established in 1992.
 The festival presents music from all around the world in different genres.

-Cesky Krumlov also holds other summer music festivals including the blues, rock, and soul festival Open Air Krumlov.
-This festival is held in the latter part of June at the Eggenberg Brewery Garden.
+Cesky Krumlov also holds other summer music festivals, including the blues, rock, and soul festival Open Air Krumlov.
+This festival is held later in June at the Eggenberg Brewery Garden.

 4. Accommodation at Cesky Krumlov

-Cesky Krumlov is a town such that no matter where you decide to stay, everything is still within walking distance.
+Cesky Krumlov is a town in which, no matter where you decide to stay, everything is still within walking distance.

 Hotel Ruze is the town’s most well-known 5-star hotel.
 It used to be the Jesuit quarters but was transformed into the Hotel Ruze in 1889.